Dubstep: 1999–2002: Origins

 The early sounds of proto-dubstep originally came out of productions during 1999–2000 by producers such as Oris Jay, El-B, Steve Gurley and Zed Bias.
-Neil Jolliffe of Tempa Recordings coined the term "dubstep" in 2002.
+Neil Jolliffe of Tempa Recordings is reported to have coined the term "dubstep" in 2002, however the spaced form "dub step" was in use by early 2001.
 Ammunition Promotions, who run the influential club night Forward>> and have managed many proto-dubstep record labels (including Tempa, Soulja, Road, Vehicle, Shelflife, Texture, Lifestyle and Bingo), began to use the term "dubstep" to describe this style of music in around 2002.
 The term's use in a 2002 XLR8R cover story (featuring Horsepower Productions on the cover) contributed to it becoming established as the name of the genre.

 Forward>> was originally held at the Velvet Rooms in London's Soho and later moved to Plastic People in Shoreditch, east London.
 Founded in 2001, Forward>> was critical to the development of dubstep, providing the first venue devoted to the sound and an environment in which dubstep producers could premier new music.
 Around this time, Forward>> was also incubating several other strains of dark garage hybrids, so much so that in the early days of the club the coming together of these strains was referred to as the "Forward>> sound".
 An online flyer from around this time encapsulated the Forward>> sound as "b-lines to make your chest cavity shudder."

 Forward>> also ran a radio show on east London pirate station Rinse FM, hosted by Kode9.
 The original Forward>> line ups included Hatcha, Youngsta, Kode 9, Zed Bias, Oris Jay, Slaughter Mob, Jay Da Flex, DJ Slimzee, and others, plus regular guests.
 The line up of residents has changed over the years to include Youngsta, Hatcha, Geeneus, and Plastician, with Crazy D as MC/host.
 Producers including D1, Skream and Benga make regular appearances.